Quillback: Distribution, habitat and diet

 The quillback is found throughout much of North America, from Saskatchewan to Florida, and from South Dakota to Alabama.
 The quillback occupies temperate, freshwater habitats.
 This includes many streams, lakes, channels and rivers.
 They prefer water that is clear, slow moving, highly productive and moderately deep.
 The quillback can commonly be found in the Hudson Bay, the Mississippi River basin, the Great Lakes, and drainages from the Delaware, Apalachicola, and Pearl rivers.
 They often comprise a large portion of the biomass of warmwater rivers, but they are very difficult to catch with traditional American angling methods.
-The quillback carpsucker is closely related to the highfin carpsucker and the river carpsucker.
+The quillback is closely related to the highfin carpsucker and the river carpsucker.
 All three species are rarely caught by anglers due to their feeding habits, but they have been caught occasionally on worms, minnows, and artificial lures.